 If you have been seizure-free for two or three years, your doctor might suggest slowly stopping your ASM before you try for a baby.
 However, if your ASM is stopped there is a risk that your seizures could start again.

 Having seizures could affect your home or work life, and if you are currently driving and have a seizure, you will need to stop driving and tell the DVLA.
-How long you will need to stop driving for may depend on the type and number of seizures you have had.

 Visit epilepsysociety.org.uk/driving